 Don’t underestimate the power of a well-placed pun.
 Injecting humour into your headlines can pique interest and keep readers smiling.

-- “Headline Hacks: How to Write Titles that Tickle the Brain and Tease the Eye.“
+- “Headline Hacks: How to Write Great Headlines that Tickle the Brain and Tease the Eye.“

 Sentence structures that keep them guessing